1. Home

 7. Chocolate: the Ultimate Guilty...

-This Valentine’s Day, you can enjoy your chocolate and reap the many health benefits at the same time.
+You can enjoy your chocolate and reap the many health benefits at the same time!

 Chocolate is a decadent treat you might be able to indulge in (in small amounts) after a long day of counting calories and working out.